Josiah96Zhang/Lemane/README.md

 ## Evaluation on new dataset

-If you have new dataset, three initialized distributions, i.e. Poisson distribution with t=1 and t=5, geometric distribution with a=0.5, are suggested for training alphas and evaluation on this dataset.
+**Since the training process is complex and easily to fall into a local minimum,** if you have a new dataset, three initialized distributions, i.e. Poisson distribution with t = 1 and t = 5, geometric distribution with a = 0.5, are suggested for training alphas and evaluation.

-### Link prediction:
+### Training Process

+We suggest using **grid search** to set hyperparameters beta and gamma from {0.01, 0.1, 0.5, 1, 2, 3}, learning rate from {0.001, 0.005, 0.01, 0.05, 0.1, 0.5} for each initialized distribution. **Run 5 times and select the one with minimum loss** under each hyperparameter setting, i.e., you will get several groups of alphas for one task (link prediction or node classification) after the training process, each group is corresponding to a certain hyperparameter setting.

+**Examples**

+Suppose the number of nodes in [graphname] is more than 10k.

+Suppose we use Possion distribution with t = 1 as initialized distribution, set learning rate = 0.001, beta = 1, and gamma = 0.01 for link prediction, first split the data, then train alphas on the training graph:

 ```
+./gendata_u -graph [graphname] -test_ratio 0.3
-python linkpred_sample.py --data [graphname] --lr 0.01 --dist p --param 1 --beta 1 --gamma 1
+python linkpred_sample.py --data [graphname] --lr 0.001 --dist p --param 1 --beta 1 --gamma 0.01
-python linkpred_sample.py --data [graphname] --lr 0.01 --dist p --param 5 --beta 0.1 --gamma 1
-python linkpred_sample.py --data [graphname] --lr 0.01 --dist g --param 0.5 --beta 0.1 --gamma 1
 ```

-### Node classification:
+Suppose we use geometric distribution with a = 0.5 as initialized distribution, set learning rate = 0.5, beta = 3 and gamma = 1 for node classification:

 ```
-python classification_sample.py --data [graphname] --lr 0.1 --dist p --param 1 --beta 1 --gamma 2
-python classification_sample.py --data [graphname] --lr 0.05 --dist p --param 5 --beta 1 --gamma 1
-python classification_sample.py --data [graphname] --lr 0.05 --dist g --param 0.5 --beta 1 --gamma 2
+python classification_sample.py --data [graphname] --lr 0.5 --dist g --param 0.5 --beta 3 --gamma 1
 ```

-**Since the training process is complex and easily to fall into a local minimum, run each command 5 times and select the one with minimum loss for each initialized distribution,** i.e., you will get 3 groups of alphas for one task (link prediction or node classification) after the training process, one for geometric distribution and two for Poisson distribution.

 ### Generalized Push